tingyix/Recipes-and-Ratings/README.md

  frameborder="0"
  ></iframe>

-This plot shows that recipes with a moderate number of ingredients (between 6–15) tend to receive slightly higher ratings.
-In contrast, recipes with either very few or many ingredients show greater variability and slightly lower median ratings.
-This suggests that recipes perceived as balanced in complexity may be more appealing to users.
+This plot shows that recipes with varying numbers of ingredients generally receive similar ratings.
+The boxplot indicates that while the number of ingredients does not drastically affect the ratings, there is some fluctuation in the middle quartiles, suggesting that complexity in ingredients may not be a major factor in rating variations.

 **Rating vs. Log(Cooking Time)**